 - deciding on significant individual investments as well as corporate and real estate acquisitions and strategically significant business expansions and reductions, confirms the Company’s long-term strategic and financial objectives and approves budgets and risk management principles

 - approving and confirming the charters of Board committees, as well as the Company’s internal guidelines and remuneration policy, and decides on incentive schemes for the CEO and the personnel

-- electing the CEO of the Company and decides on the terms of his/her employment
+- electing the CEO of the Company and decides on the terms of their employment

 Self-assessment and independence assessment

 The Board of Directors evaluates its operations and working methods annually.
 This assessment is carried out as a combination of internal self-assessment and external assessment.
 The Board of Directors also assesses the independence of its members from the Company and significant shareholders annually and as required.

 In order to increase the efficiency of its work, the Board of Directors has established a Remuneration Committee.
 The Board of Directors annually elects the members and the chair of the committee from among its members and approves the written charter of the committee.

 The Remuneration Committee prepares the remuneration and appointment matters of the CEO and other senior management of the Company, as well as the incentive schemes for other personnel.
 The Remuneration Committee comprises of at least three (3) members of the Board of Directors.
 The committee meets as necessary, but at least two (2) times a year.